 Title: Ten Tips for a Successful Life, Inspired by “The Greatest Salesman in the World.”

-Og Mandino’s is a classic guide to success that has profoundly impacted the lives of millions of people around the world, me included!
+Og Mandino’s “The Greatest Salesman in the World” is a classic guide to success that has profoundly impacted the lives of millions of people around the world, me included!
 Inspired by the ten ancient scrolls for success outlined in the book, here are my top ten tips for a successful life.
 Follow these principles on a daily basis and you’ll overcome any obstacle in your path and win.
 Here’s how:

 Be decisive